New Relic offers distributed tracing for monitoring and analyzing modern distributed systems. This document explains:

 Related distributed tracing feature explanations:

 Get distributed tracing

 Enabling distributed tracing will affect some existing New Relic APM features.
 If you are accustomed to using APM without distributed tracing, read the transition guide before you enable this feature.

 Relationship to cross application tracing

-New Relic's distributed tracing replaces the previous cross application tracing feature.
+Our distributed tracing feature replaces the previous cross application tracing feature.
 Compared to cross application tracing, distributed tracing gives more detail about cross-service activity and provides more complete end-to-end visibility.